Hibdon wins second straight Ironman, collects $5000

 “At the halfway, I felt pretty good and my car was really fast,” Hibdon said.
 “The tires were good and I was keeping up with (Jeremy) Keller pretty dang good.”

 The move came with just 18 of 100 laps remaining when Keller slid high out of turns three and four and Hibdon was able to move under.
-Keller, who had started on the pole after winning Friday’s first feature, led from the green flag, past the 50-lap mandatory stop and through most of the later stages of the race.
+Keller, who had started on the pole after winning the June 4 first feature, led from the green flag, past the 50-lap mandatory stop and through most of the later stages of the race.

 Hibdon, who started the feature 15th, stayed within striking distance and started reeling Keller in once the leader reached three-wide lapped traffic.